TheOneDoc/Chimera-Linux-LUKS-LVM-BTRFS/index.md

 ## Target System

-In this example our target system is a GMKtec NicBox K11 running
+In this example our target system is a GMKtec NucBox K11 Mini-PC running
 - CPU AMD Ryzen™ 9 8945HS 8 Cores 16 Threads
 - Ram 32 GB
 - Drive 2TB